 Articles of Faith

-We believe in the absolute authority and accuracy of the 66 books of the Bible; its full verbal inspiration in the original manuscripts and its all-sufficiency as the Christian’s rule of faith and practice (2 Timothy 3:16-17; 2 Peter 1:19-21).
+We believe in the absolute authority and accuracy of the 66 books of the Bible; its full verbal plenary inspiration, and thus its inerrancy and infallibility in the original autographs; and its all-sufficiency as the Christian’s rule of faith and practice.
+Scripture is the standard by which all human teaching and thinking must be judged.
+All Scripture is a testimony to Christ, who is the focus of divine revelation (Psalm 19:7-10; 119; Isaiah 40:8; Matthew 5: 17-18, 24:35; Luke 21:33; 24: 44-46; John 5:39; 10:35, 17:17; Romans 16:25-26; 1 Thessalonians 2:13; 2 Timothy 3:16-17; Hebrews 4:12; 2 Peter 1:19-21).

-We believe that there is but one God eternally existent in three persons: Father, Son, and Holy Spirit.
-We believe that He is the Creator, Preserver and Ruler of all things, perfect in holiness, and in love, infinite in wisdom and measureless in power (Deuteronomy 6:4; Nehemiah 9:6; 1 Chronicles 29:11, 12; Exodus 15:11; 1 John 4:8b; Matthew 28:19).
+We believe that there is but one true God; an infinite, immortal Spirit, one in essence, eternally existent in three persons: Father, Son, and Holy Spirit; coequal, consubstantial, and coeternal with one another.
+He is the Creator, Preserver and Ruler of all things, perfect in holiness, in love, and justice; infinite in wisdom and measureless in power.
+He is sovereign over all things; actively upholding, directing, and governing every event and all of creation according to His own purposes and for His own glory.
+(Exodus 15:11; Deuteronomy 6:4; 1 Chronicles 29:11, 12; Nehemiah 9:6; Psalm 103:19; Isaiah 45:5-7; Matthew 28:19; John 4:24, 10:30, 14:9; Acts 5:3-4; 1 Corinthians 8:6; 2 Corinthians13:14; Ephesians 1:11; 1 John 4:8b).